 It does no harm that I’m aware of.
 Pleasure woven in.

 A client of mine was rarely leaving the office before 8pm because she felt the need to check there were no life and death issues in her e-mail before she left.
 (Sometimes there were).
 Every time she came back from a meeting there’d be a fresh batch of maybe 300 and to say it was wearing her down was an understatement.
 Pleasure was not in the building.
 She assumed she couldn’t get help because of the staffing budget being fixed.
-She re-arranged the staffing structure keeping the budget the same and now someone flags up where action is needed from her that day.
+We looked at things creatively and she found she could re-arrange the staffing structure keeping the budget the same and now someone flags up where action is needed from her that day.

 Now all she has to do is scan the list for a flagged item which takes thirty seconds and feels like a real pleasure.
 She’s also regularly at home on the sofa by 6.30pm.
 Or playing badminton…she likes that.